Edimentals: The Art of Edible Ornamentals. A One-Day Course Culminating with an Evening Meal at Local Inn. | 8th October 2026.

 • Choosing the right varieties for UK conditions

-• Combining foliage and bloom to enhance both flavour and form
+• Combining foliage and flower to enhance both flavour and form

 Flavour, tasting and the sensory garden